build-on-aws/content/posts/elevating-customer-support-from-las-vegas-mexico-to-las-vegas-nevada-a-re-invent-2023-history/index.md

 |ToC|
 |---|

 What was an exciting trip to Las Vegas for a presentation as speaker on re:Invent 2023 turned into an unexpected journey to an unknown destination.
 A booking mishap resulted in the speaker gaining an airline ticket to Las Vegas, New Mexico instead of the well-known Las Vegas.
-This hilarious error set the stage for investigating how advanced technologies like AI and RAG can revolutionize traditional support channel models, turning a complicated ticket change into a quick solution through fluid conversation.
+This hilarious error set the stage for investigating how advanced technologies like generative AI and [Retrieval Augmented Generation(RAG)](https://aws.amazon.com/what-is/retrieval-augmented-generation/) can revolutionize traditional support channel models, turning a complicated ticket change into a quick solution through fluid conversation.

 This blog will guide you through building a Whatsapp Travel Assistant Application that uses an LLM assistant.
 It can understand and communicate in multiple languages, both written and spoken, with the goal of providing self-service assistance through natural conversations and remembering previous interactions to solve [common travel issues](https://github.com/build-on-aws/elevating-customer-support-with-rag-langchain-agent-bedrock-dynamodb-and-kendra/blob/main/customer-support-bot/airline-qa-base).
 Capable of checking the status of passenger flights, as well as the data related to their trip, using your reservation number or passenger identification.